klust/LUMI-BE-training-materials/docs/intro-evolving/01-Architecture.md

 This part of LUMI is also known as **LUMI-O**.

 Currently LUMI has **4 login nodes** for ssh access, called user access nodes in the HPE Cray world.
-They each have 2 64-core AMD EPYC 7742 processors and 1 TB of RAM.
+They each have 2 64-core AMD EPYC 7742 processors (Zen2 architecture, codenamed Rome) and 1 TB of RAM.
 Note that  whereas the GPU and CPU compute nodes have the Zen3 architecture code-named "Milan", the processors on the login nodes are Zen2 processors, code-named "Rome".
 Zen3 adds some new instructions so if a compiler generates